RetroGameCraft/GSpawn-Doc/GSpawnDoc.md

 However, this doesn't seem to affect anything.
 It seems like this could be a known bug in Unity.
 More info [here](https://forum.unity.com/threads/importer-monoimporter-generated-inconsistent-result-for-asset.1018768/).

 ## Changelog

+### GSpawn - Level Designer 3.1.5

+#### Improvements

+- added refresh prefab libs button to the top right of the **Prefab Library** window.
+Pressing this button will check the library folders and automatically create new prefabs if new prefab assets have been added to that folder.
+- added **Overlap test precision** field in the **Scatter Brush Spawn** tool Inspector UI.
+Currently, the possible values are **BoundsVSBounds** and **BoundsVSGeometry**.
+The latter can be used when painting on meshes such as floors or in densely populated areas.
+- added button in all prefab profile windows (random, integer range, tile rules, scatter brush etc) which creates prefabs from the prefabs currently selected in the prefab manager.
+This is used as an alternative to drag and drop for MAC users.